- Overview

 - DataBase Scripts

-Only the owner of the uploaded model can create a release.
+Only the owner of the model can create releases.

 When the Model Technical Reviewer and Model Senior Responsible Officer review a release, one or both will leave a request for changes and/or approve.
 When approved by both roles, the release will be moved to Archived.